We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 Because of this, you won’t find safes marketed for firearms any shorter than 40″.
 Most gun safes sit at 59″ or more just to be “safe.”

 Gun safe manufacturers continue beyond just storage on the safe’s interior; some gun safe brands will even add storage to the outside of the safes.
-This safe offers a rack on the top, making great storage for tactical gear and bags.
+Safe’s like Browning’s Black Label Safes offer a rack on the top, making great storage for tactical gear and bags.
 While most safes do not have this, it is provided if you hunt for the right safe.

 5. Hunting themes

 The final thing that gun safe brands offer to gun safes is a hunting theme.
 Most people that need a gun safe need it for their hunting rifles, and because of this, a hunting theme for the safe is quite popular.
-Because of that, you will commonly see deer, turkey, and other animals on the face of the safe.
+You will commonly see deer, turkey, and other animals on the face of the safe.

 Frequently Asked Questions